 5. Momentum Electric

 Momentum Electric came straight in with an innovative, practical design, combining some nice features such as a two-speed automatic SRAM hub gear (believe us – two gears are plenty on an assisted bike), a believable two-year battery guarantee, and battery-powered lights on the Model T, all combined with economical Chinese manufacture.
-The result is two sparkling bikes, the sporty Upstart and the practical Model T that are great fun and were great value at £999.
+The result is two sparkling bikes, the sporty Upstart and the practical Model T that are great fun and and great value at £999.
 The initial pair of bikes were later joined by the 2wenty, a non-folding 20-inch wheeler, which seems to lack the sparkle, but we haven’t tried it yet.